lleger/elixir-school/lessons/advanced/erlang.md

 lang: en
 ---

-One of the added benefits to building on top of the ErlangVM is the plethora of existing libraries available to us.
-Interoperability allows us to leverage those libraries and the Erlang standard lib from our Elixir code.
-In this lesson we'll look at how to access functionality in the standard lib along with third-party Erlang packages.
+One of the added benefits to building on top of BEAM, the Erlang VM, is the plethora of existing libraries available to us.
+Interoperability allows us to leverage those libraries and the Erlang standard library from our Elixir code.
+In this lesson we'll look at how to access functionality in the standard library along with third-party Erlang packages.

 ## Table of Contents